HongCheng-Chu/AVGirls-crawler/README.md

 - The time.sleep() func. can decrease the risk of banned.

 ## Update convientence crawler in future
-- Save as MySQL
-- Create a json to exchange data.
-- Update new video with issue day.
-- Become an API.
+- Create an API for adult web.

 ## Contact me
 - Please send the problem to jerry840622@gmail.com, I try my best to help you, thank you everyone.